 But like any other humans, scientists and doctors are, well, human.
 They can be misguided, confused, corrupt, and stubbornly opinionated.
+That is why it is important to ask questions and really dig deep when your doctor recommends medications, surgery, or treatment.
+If this upsets your doctor, it is all the more important to press further.

 Sugar was long considered fine to dump down children’s throats because in the 1960’s a handful of scientists were paid off.